Anticipation is a big part of the shopping experience.

 5. Fosters customer loyalty and ambassadorship

-The way you make a customer feel is a huge part of the sale.
+How you make a customer feel is a massive part of the sale.
 But how can you measure that?

-A lot of consumers think it takes only five purchases for them to consider themselves a “loyal” customer.
+Many consumers think it takes only five purchases to consider themselves a “loyal” customer.
 But well before the loyalty stage, you can make customers ambassadors via digital word of mouth with the help of social media.

 The power of the influencer should not be underestimated.
-The way you present your goods can kindle a sense of pride in your customers that’s worth boasting about and sharing.
+How you present your goods can kindle a sense of pride in your customers that’s worth boasting about and sharing.

-Packaging is eye candy: it’s “Instagrammable,” it’s shareable, it’s influential.
+Packaging is eye candy: it’s “Instagrammable,” ” shareable, ” and influential.

 How do I create a good unboxing experience?